XeroAPI/XeroOAuth-PHP/README.md

 ## License & Credits

-This software is published under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).

 ###### OAuthSimple
 OAuthsimple.php contains minor adaptations from the OAuthSimple PHP class by [United Heroes](http://unitedheroes.net/OAuthSimple/).

 ###### tmhOAuth
 XeroOAuth class is based on code and structure derived from the [tmhOAuth](https://github.com/themattharris/tmhOAuth) library.

-## Major change history

-#### 0.4 - 29th September 2014

-Merged a some pull requests, addressed an issue with multiple calls having signature validation issues.

-#### 0.3 - 3rd January 2014

-Merged a number of pull requests, tidied up formatting and extended sample tests.

-#### 0.2 - 13th May 2013

-Merged to master, added more tests and improved security handling for partner API apps.

-#### 0.1 - 10th May 2013

-Initial release candidate prepared and released to 'refactor' branch.